 Co-founding drummer Peter Criss had appeared on just one track for 1979's 'Dynasty,' and wasn't featured at all on the follow-up.

-For all their ‘60s successes in England, the Kinks didn't hit their U.S. chart peak until 'Low Budget' arrived on July 10, 1979.
+For all the band's ‘60s successes in England, they didn't hit their U.S. chart peak until 1979.

 A free concert was conceived as the beginning of the Rolling Stones' big return to the live stage.
 It became much, much more.